philippinespire/pire_cssl_data_processing/README.md

 mv Tzo_scaffolds_TzC0402G_contam_R1R2_noIsolate.fasta ./reference.ssl.Tzo-C-0402G-R1R2-contam-noisolate.fasta
 ```

 Update `config.6.cssl` with the reference genome assembly information.
-You only need to udpdate the `mkREF` section.
+You only need to uddate the `mkREF` section.

 Insert `<assembly type>` into the `Cutoff1` variable and `<unique assembly info>` into the `Cutoff2` variable. *Hint: this will match how you renamed the reference assembly fasta.*